adamhoff/teach-yo-self/README.md

 > This is our complete "index.html" file.
 All we are doing here is making a title and linking to our "phaser.min.js" and "game.js" files.

-### Creating the game canvas.
+## Creating Game Canvas

-In order to create a game.
-We first must make a game board.
+In order to create a game, we first must make a game board.

 ```js
 var width = 800;